 The front door pockets are purposely configured to hold maps, guide books, and road atlases while the rear door pockets are just right for sunglasses, small toys, treats, and bottled beverage containers.
 Armrests for the third-row seating area have small storage boxes covered by latchable lids.
 A rear under-floor compartment is ideally located for easy access through the open liftgate.
 Pockets stretched across the rear of the front bucket seats are ideal for storing a variety of things for easy access by front-row and second-row passengers.

 MDX's impressive cargo volume - the single attribute that attracts most buyers to SUVs in the first place - is, as you would expect, versatile and practical.
 Four-foot wide sheets of building materials slide in between wheel wells with ease - an attribute not matched by MDX's direct competitors.
 With second- and third-row seats folded down, MDX offers 82 cubic feet of cargo space to swallow virtually whatever you may need to carry.
-No other competitor in MDX's class can match this surprising capacity.
-Only full-size, truck-based models (such as the Ford Expedition and Chevrolet Tahoe) have greater cargo storage capacity.

 A low load floor and seats that fold flat are the keys to versatility.
 To simplify conversion of the seats to a cargo area the third-row and second-row center seat belts easily detach from their floor anchors with a patented and simple-to-use mechanism.
 Six cargo tie downs are located strategically around the perimeter of the load floor to help secure objects susceptible to sliding or rolling.
 And since both the second- and third-row seats are split designs, six cargo/seating configurations are possible to suit carrying needs.
 Various accessory hardware is available from Acura dealers to safely and conveniently carry bicycles and other gear inside the vehicle and the roof rack (standard on MDX with Touring Package, optional on MDX) is useful for hauling skis, surfboards, or bulky camping equipment.

 Thanks to the wide-opening liftgate and flat floor, large items, such as the box for a 32-inch TV will slide right into place for convenient transport.
 And it's possible to tote home 15, 3-cubic-foot bags of garden mulch without blocking outward vision.
-When the middle seating row is in use, there's still 22-cubic feet of space available, more than a full size car's trunk.
-And if it's necessary to use all three rows of seats, MDX still provides 7.6-cubic feet of space behind the third-row seat - enough for eight paper grocery bags, four duffels and a cooler, or a full set of golf clubs.
+When the middle seating row is in use, there's still 49.6-cubic feet of space available, more than a full size car's trunk.
+And if it's necessary to use all three rows of seats, MDX still provides 14.8-cubic feet of space behind the third-row seat - enough for eight paper grocery bags, four duffels and a cooler, or a full set of golf clubs.

 A separation net is offered as a dealer-installed accessory that attaches to four built-in attachment points, two in the floor and two in the ceiling, and provides a separate area for cargo behind the second row of seats, along with a cargo liner and liftgate apron that can be folded out over the rear bumper when the liftgate is opened.